statsd/statsd/docs/metric_types.md

     gaugor:333|g

 If the gauge is not updated at the next flush, it will send the previous value.
-You can opt to send no metric at all for this gauge, by setting `config.deleteGauge`
+You can opt to send no metric at all for this gauge, by setting `config.deleteGauges`

 Adding a sign to the gauge value will change the value, rather than setting it.